Ruins of Adventure

 - Because of their lack of ambition to study anything in depth, dilettantes may never spend any proficiency slots on improving non-weapon proficiencies and suffer a -1 penalty on all non-weapon proficiency checks.

-- A dilettante may never specialize in weapons or fighting styles, regardless of his class.
+- A dilettante may never gain weapon specialization or mastery, regardless of his class.

 - Armor Allowed: Any Armor or Shields.

 - A dilettante may buy two non-weapon proficiencies for the price of one.
-By spending half the normal number of slots (half-slots are allowed), he learns the proficiency but gains only half the normal proficiency score.
+By spending half the normal number of slots (half-slots are allowed), he learns the proficiency but gains only half the normal proficiency score (after applying modifiers).

 - At 7th level, they can make 3 attacks every 2 rounds.